Community Partners & Resources

 “We do this WORK for the LOVE of Black People.“

 Healing Justice Santa Barbara (HJSB) aspires to uplift all Black/African-Americans to affirm that they are deserving of safety, love, equity, respect, and joy.
-In keeping with the principles of a healing justice framework, we demand that self-care be reimagined as collective investment in community care that empowers ALL Black people, including LGBTQ+ , people with disabilities, undocumented, underserved, and those who speak in African American Vernacular English.
-We do this through creating spaces for community meetings, cultural resource centers, public safety with SBPD Civilian Review Boards, youth support, SB Black history and landmarks, and local arts & events.
+HJSB creates spaces for Black people to engage each other through community meetings, cultural resource centers, public safety, youth support, local Black history and landmarks, and local arts & events.

 Santa Barbara Foundation